 It’s a real project with a real use case.
 I actually need this tool.
 It solves a genuine problem I face as a lecturer.
 That matters because the interesting questions about vibe coding don’t surface when you’re building a to-do app — they surface when you hit real-world complexity: edge cases in FFmpeg encoding, subtitle timing drift, caching logic that needs to handle partial rebuilds.

 It’s low risk.
 This is key.
 SlideSonnet isn’t a real-time system where a bug means downtime.
 It’s not handling user data or financial transactions.
-There are no significant security concerns — it reads Markdown files and produces videos.
+There are no significant security concerns — it reads a PDF and a text file and produces videos.
 If the code has an inelegant corner or an unnecessary abstraction, nobody gets hurt.
 The worst case is a build that fails, and you re-run it.
 For a first serious vibe-coding project, you want exactly this profile: real enough to be interesting, forgiving enough that imperfect code is fine.

 The experience confirmed much of what people say about vibe coding, and added some nuance.
 The pipeline is conceptually straightforward (parse slides → synthesize speech → compose video → concatenate), but the details are fiddly: FFmpeg incantations, TTS API quirks, content-hash caching, incremental builds, and this complexity means you cannot just get there in one shot.